 1) Insurance...
 (48.01.040) is a social device for transferring risk (specifically the financial impact of a loss) to an insurance company.
-The funds to cover losses are raised by collecting small amounts of money (premiums) from a broad base and many people.
+The funds to cover losses are raised by collecting small amounts of money (premiums) from a broad base and a large number of people.